 I am a drummer and can often be found back in Austin, Texas playing music whenever I get the opportunity.
 I also enjoy studying Japanese language, which comes in handy for my fieldwork in Japan.

-Above: Typical outcrop of the Lower Jurassic Nishinakayama Formation, Toyota-chō, Yamaguchi Prefecture, Japan.
+Above: Typical outcrop of the Lower Jurassic Nishinakayama Formation in the river Eragawa in Toyotacho, Shimonoseki, Yamaguchi, Japan.
 July 2018.

-Below: Collaborator Kentaro Izumi (Chiba University) labeling samples in the Nishinakayama Formation.
+Below: Collaborator Kentaro Izumi (Chiba University) labeling samples from the Nishinakayama Formation in Eragawa.
 July 2018.